 Faculty and Staff Children Exchange Program (FACHEX)

-FACHEX (Faculty and Staff Children Exchange Program) is an undergraduate tuition remission program which allows dependents eligible for tuition benefits at the “home” institution to apply for the same benefits at participating host institutions.
-It was established by the Conference of the Academic Vice Presidents of the AJCU in 1971 and continues under the sponsorship of the AJCU Chief Academic Officers’ Conference.
+Faculty and Staff Children Exchange Program (FACHEX) is an undergraduate tuition remission program that allows dependents eligible for tuition benefits at the “home” institution to apply for the same benefits at participating host institutions.
+It was established by the Conference of the Academic Vice Presidents of the Association of Jesuit Colleges and Universities (AJCU) in 1971 and continues under the sponsorship of the AJCU Chief Academic Officers’ Conference.

 - The student must be eligible for tuition remission at the “home” university.

-- The student must satisfy the "receiving" university's standards for admission before he/she can become qualified for FACHEX.
+- The student must satisfy the "receiving" university's standards for admission before they can become qualified for FACHEX.

-- Eligibility and admission to a participating university does NOT guarantee that a FACHEX award will be granted.
+- Eligibility and admission to a participating university do not guarantee that a FACHEX award will be granted.

 FACHEX Program Details